-During the fasting days, many ingredients like lentils, certain spices, garlic and onions are not consumed.
+During the fasting days, based on the region a lot of ingredients like lentils, certain spices, garlic and onions are not consumed.
 So the fasting foods like this sabudana vada are made without using any of these ingredients.

 Since sabudana is a pure starch, peanuts are used here to add some nutrition.
 Potatoes bind all of these together.

-Many people prefer to eat these with yogurt or chutney.
-These are best served hot & also go well with hot tea.
+Many people prefer to eat these with yogurt, Coriander chutney or Green chutney (without garlic).
+These are best served hot & also go well with hot tea/chai.

 Similar recipes